DevNotes-it/TimeTracker/README.md

     - task title
     - task description
     - total time spent on task
-    - input for time spent on task (visible only for `IN_PROGRESS` tasks)
-    - add time button (visible only for `IN_PROGRESS` tasks)
+    - "track time" button to open list of times and form to register new time ( form visible only for `IN_PROGRESS` tasks)
     - close button (visible only for `TODO` and `IN_PROGRESS` tasks)

-2. User can filter tasks by title and status (open/closed - default is open)
+2. User can filter tasks by title and statuses
 3. User can add new task by clicking add button which shows form that contains task code, title and description.
 Submitting form adds task as open and is visible on top of the list.
 4. User can add time spent on task by entering time in minutes into input which is located next to the task.
 Submitting form adds time to task and updates total time spent on task.
-5. User
+5. User can close task
-6. User can close task
+6. User can delete task only those that are not started or are closed

 ## Technical requirements